marmelab/ng-admin/doc/reference/Field.md

 Filter applied to modify date object returned by date picker if needed.

 ## `datetime` Field Type

+Only dates represented by a string (e.g "2015-12-08T23:00:00.000Z") are handled by the `datetime` field type.
+For an API returning timestamps, add an element interceptor to convert the value to a string.

 * `format(string ['yyyy-MM-dd HH:mm:ss' by default])`